robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 **#1.** -- The remark came as he was criticizing a United Airlines policy/announcement (in 2021) that half of the graduates from its flight training academy would be women or people of color.
 [/INFO]

-Correctly, Kirk realised that imposing such limits would necessarily implies that some people should be granted to pass with lower-than-necessary standards because they were underrepresented in their courses.
+Correctly, Kirk realised that imposing such limits would necessarily imply that some people should be granted to pass with lower-than-necessary standards because they were underrepresented in their courses.

 - Black or African American alone or mixed: about 14.4%.
 Roughly 1:7 Americans identifies as Black.
 - Junior pilot (first officer) salary: $60&hairsp;&mdash;&hairsp;120K, while Senior flight attendant salary: $80&hairsp;&mdash;&hairsp;100K.